genomematt/xenomapper/README.md

 Xenomapper
 ==========

 Xenomapper is a utility for post processing Bowtie2 (Langmead, 2012) mapped reads that have been aligned to a primary genome and a secondary genome and binning reads into species specific, multimapping in each species, unmapped and unassigned bins.
 It can be used on single end or paired end sequencing data.
-In paired end data it is assumed both reads come from the same species and evidence of sequence specificity for either read will be used to assign both reads.
+In paired end data evidence of sequence specificity for either read will be used to assign both reads.

 Use cases include xenografts of human cancers in mouse and host pathogen interactions.